Elon Musk: Twitter won't 'take yes for an answer'

 In a court filing, he said the social media platform had raised concerns about the "theoretical possibility of a future failure to obtain debt financing" to pay for the deal.

-Twitter had sued Mr Musk to force him to go ahead with the acquisition.
+Twitter sued Mr Musk in July after he tried to back out of buying the firm.

 Mr Musk asked the court to put that legal fight on hold.

-The move comes just days after Mr Musk sent a letter to Twitter saying he would proceed with the takeover as originally planned, pending receipt of the financing and an end to the legal battle.
+Mr Musk said litigation was no longer necessary, after he said in a surprise move this week that he was prepared to go forward with the original takeover plan, pending receipt of the financing and an end to the legal battle.

 "There is no need for an expedited trial to order defendants to do what they are already doing," Mr Musk's attorneys wrote in a filing.